Rocksprings, Texas

-Rocksprings is a town in Edwards County, Texas, in the United States.
-As of the 2010 census, the town population was 1,182, down from 1,285 at the 2000 census.
-It is the county seat of Edwards County.
+Rocksprings is a town in and the county seat of Edwards County, Texas, United States.
+At the 2020 census, the town population was 874, down from 1,182 at the 2010 census and 1,285 at the 2000 census.
 The town received its name from natural springs associated with the porous limestone rocks in the area.

 History

 J. R. Sweeten sited Rocksprings in 1891 because of the springs nearby.
 Also in 1891, the town acquired a post office and was made county seat.
 The original courthouse built in the town burned in 1897.
 By 1914, Rocksprings had a population around 500.

 During the early 1900s, hostilities between Anglos and Mexicans along the "Brown Belt" were common.

-In Rocksprings, Antonio Rodriguez, a twenty-year-old Mexican, was burned at the stake by a white mob for allegedly killing a white woman, Effie Greer Henderson.
+On November 3, 1910 in Rocksprings, Antonio Rodriguez, a twenty-year-old Mexican, was burned at the stake by a white mob for allegedly killing a white woman, Effie Greer Henderson.
 This event was widely publicized and protests against the treatment of Mexicans in the U.S. erupted within the interior of Mexico, namely in Guadalajara and Mexico City.
 This was part of a series of racist killings known as La Matanza.

 On April 12, 1927, the town was hit by an F5 tornado that destroyed 235 of the 247 buildings in the town.
-The tornado killed 72 townspeople and injured 205, almost a third of the population at the time.
+The tornado killed 74 townspeople and injured 205, almost a third of the population at the time.